ardnew/ILI9341-Layout-Manager/README.md

 - [x] Works with both Adafruit_ILI9341 and ILI9341_t3 (with minor modifications)
 - [x] Uses my fork [XPT2046_Calibrated](https://github.com/ardnew/XPT2046_Calibrated) for touchscreen interface
    - Provides touchscreen calibration, so you get touch coordinates translated to screen coordinates automatically
+   - Refer to [the example sketch in that library](https://github.com/ardnew/XPT2046_Calibrated/blob/master/examples/TouchCalibration/TouchCalibration.ino) for a quick-and-easy guide to calibrating your touchscreen (if needed)
 - [x] Efficient screen updates, only redrawing regions of screen that changed
 - [x] Rigorously controlled and predictable draw cycles
 - [x] Dynamic layering architecture; for, e.g., modal popovers